ASUS Chromebook C200

 Q: Why was the ASUS Chromebook C200 discontinued?

-A: The C200 reached its Google-mandated Auto Update Expiration (AUE) date in June 2019, approximately 5 years after launch.
-This is standard for Chromebooks, and Google has since extended AUE periods for newer devices to 10 years.
+A: The C200 reached its Google-mandated Auto Update Expiration (AUE) date in September 2021, about seven years after launch.
+That was on the longer end of the support window for early-2014 Chromebooks; Google later extended AUE periods for newer devices to ten years.

 Q: What was the battery life of the ASUS Chromebook C200?